gabiudrescu/website/content/post/6-my-toolkit/index.md

 Everything takes time and by the time I got everything up and running, I lose my interest and decide to do something else.

-I'll skip the technical details,
+I'll skip the technical details as I have received feedback this blog should not be only about technical stuff.

 # Business stuff
-Usually, whenever I change the business context it's when either I'm switching between jobs or I'm helping someone else than my current employer, as a freelance project.
+Whenever I change the business context it's when either I'm switching between two jobs or I'm helping someone else than my current employer, as a freelance project.

 And then I have to go again through all the setup of everything: